Journalism with History - BA (Hons)

 Year: 4

-This module considers journalism's role around the globe raising questions about ethics, objectivity, ownership and bias, social impact, economic and political influence.
+This module considers journalism's role around the globe raising questions about ethics, objectivity, ownership and bias, social impact, equality and diversity, economic and political influence.
 Students will learn to formulate their subject interest into answerable research questions.
 The module will enable them to produce well-designed and appropriately analysed research projects and give direction to the Journalism Dissertation in the next semester.
 This module will guide students as they pursue answers to those questions using appropriate methods.

 Standard entry conditions